sheetaljgowda/Star_wars_data/sql_to_build_dashboard.md

 -- Create the Snowflake virtual warehouse, Custom role, database and schema USE ROLE ACCOUNTADMIN;
 CREATE or replace WAREHOUSE LIGHTSPEED_WH;
-CREATE or replace ROLE JEDI;

-GRANT ROLE JEDI TO ROLE ACCOUNTADMIN;
--- Granting jedi role permission to use  warehouse and to create database GRANT USAGE ON WAREHOUSE LIGHTSPEED_WH TO ROLE JEDI;
-GRANT CREATE DATABASE ON ACCOUNT TO ROLE JEDI;

---switch the role to JEDI and create the database and schema USE ROLE JEDI;
 CREATE OR REPLACE DATABASE STAR_WARS_DB;
 CREATE OR REPLACE SCHEMA SW_DATA;
 ```